 Not until 1821 did Thomas L. Jennings — an emancipated enslaved person — become the first African American to be granted a U.S. patent.
 His status as a freedman (and, therefore, a citizen) provided the loophole he needed to circumvent the suppression of enslaved ownership of their own intellectual property.

 Thus began a rich history of Black inventors who were able to patent their genius creations that continue to have an effect on your everyday life.
 Here are a few of the most commonly used among them.

 Madam C.J.
 Walker

 Philanthropist and entrepreneur Madam C.J.
-Walker (real name Sarah Breedlove), born to former slaves and sharecroppers, was orphaned at just seven years old.
+Walker (real name Sarah Breedlove), born to formerly enslaved sharecroppers, was orphaned at just seven years old.
 After later suffering hair loss from a scalp condition, Walker invented an innovative line of African American hair care products in 1905 that led to her distinction as one of America’s first self-made millionaires.
 Her highly successful cosmetics company is still in business today.

 Thomas L. Jennings

 The aforementioned first African American U.S. patent recipient was working as a tailor and businessman in New York City when he invented a process for dry-cleaning delicate clothing known as “dry-scouring.”
 Jennings applied for a patent in 1820 and received his history-making approval the following year.
-With the money he earned from his invention, the former slave both donated to abolitionist causes and even reportedly freed his still-enslaved family members.
+With the money he earned from his invention, the formerly enslaved person both donated to abolitionist causes and even reportedly freed his still-enslaved family members.